Home » Departments » Police » Police FAQ

 (owner who is 65 years old or older on the first dog only)

-If any animal is living under your shed, porch or other structure, a simple way to remove the animal is to spread a large amount mothballs underneath the structure.
-It is also recommended to have the space from the ground to the bottom of the structure blocked with a metal screen to prevent animals returning under the structure.
+If an animal is living under your shed, porch, or other structure, a simple way to remove it is to spread a large amount of mothballs underneath the structure.
+It is also recommended that the space from the ground to the bottom of the structure be blocked with a metal screen to prevent animals from returning.

 Yes, all dogs residing in Manchester need to be licensed.

-There is a barking dog in my neighborhood that is driving me crazy, what can be done about this?
+A barking dog in my neighborhood is driving me crazy; what can be done about this?

 City Ordinance and State Statutes govern noise issues.
-The protocol used is for the complainant to create a log of Date, Time of Day, and Length of Time of the barking.
+The protocol used is for the complainant to create a log of the Date, Time of Day, and Length of Time of the barking.
 The log should be for ten days to two weeks.
 The log will show if there are any violations.
 An ACO will address the situation with the dog owner.
 A summons may be issued.
-The complainant will be required to appear in court should the dog owner contest the summons.
-If the noise is during the night, call 668-8711 ask for dispatch.
+The complainant must appear in court should the dog owner contest the summons.
+Call 668-8711 and ask for dispatch if the noise is during the night.
 Let the call taker know you have a noise complaint.
 They will send out an officer to address the issue.

 What are the hours for Animal Control?

 An Animal Control Officer typically is on duty seven days a week from 8:00 am to 4:00 pm.
-On Tuesday, Wednesday, and Thursday an ACO is on until 6:00pm.
+An ACO is on Tuesday, Wednesday, and Thursday until 6:00 pm.
 However, sometimes the schedule will change.
 Please call (603) 628-6043 and listen to the greeting.
-It will let you know if there is some one working that day.
+It will let you know if there is someone working that day.

 What do I need to do to license my dog?

-The owner or keeper of a dog must furnish proof to the city clerk that the dog has been vaccinated against rabies.
-In addition, if the dog has been spayed or neutered, the owner or keeper needs to furnish the city with the proper documentation.
+A dog's owner or keeper must provide proof to the city clerk that the dog has been vaccinated against rabies.
+In addition, if the dog has been spayed or neutered, the owner or keeper must furnish the city with the proper documentation.

 What should I do when I find a bat in my house?